Air gap backups: What are they, and how do they work?

 - Perform backups frequently—ideally every day.
 The shorter the interval, the more minor the mismatch between production and backup data—expressed as Recovery Point Objective (RPO), the maximum acceptable amount of data at risk of being lost.

 - Keep constant tabs on the health of air gapped backup devices.
 Modern hardware is often short-lived, with hard drives in particular susceptible to defects that can render them useless in less than five years.
-If the medium is old or riddled with errors, consider replacing it.

 What are the pros and cons of air-gapping?